Understanding the Art of Portrait: Techniques and Styles Explained

 If you are the writer of the press release, you want portrait photographs that help the narrative and do not fight it.
 If you are in HR, you want a portrait gallery that stays free of confusion so new team members can match what came before.
 Either way, a clean portrait image saves time for everyone who has to share, download, and use it.

 Most corporate teams do not need a self portrait.
 A phone self portrait often reads like a selfie.
-A webcam self portraitoften reads like a video call screenshot.
+A webcam self portrait often reads like a video call screenshot.
 A rushed self portrait can flatten a person’s face and change appearance.
 A low-light self portrait can hide detail and shift skin tone.
 A “perfect” self portrait can feel over-processed and stop representing the real person.
 A casual self portrait can miss the mood a brand needs.
 A mismatched self portrait can break a leadership gallery.
 A crowded background self portrait can pull attention away from the face.
 A poorly framed self portrait can make a confident leader look uncertain.
 A random self portrait can make a unified team look fragmented.
 A rushed self portrait can cost more time later than it saves.

-Our job is to replace that self portrait with a portrait photograph that represents you accurately, and to do it in a way that your team can repeat across multiple locations.
+The job is to replace that self portrait with a portrait photograph that represents you accurately, and to do it in a way that your team can repeat across multiple locations.

 Our Times Square Studio